getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 technologies emerging in and around the container space; as an introduction, it does not dive deeply into the details of any one technology.
-Instead, this introduction provides some starting points from which you can begin to explore what containers and prepare for the architecture decisions that you face in adapting containers into both your infrastructure and toolbox.
+Instead, this introduction provides some starting points from which you can begin to explore containers and prepare for the architecture decisions that you face in adapting containers into both your infrastructure and toolbox.
 In addition, this introduction links to detailed analyses that highlight which container systems and utilities serve as the best solutions depending on the use case, as